Metroplan Orlando bikeway study offers answers about the “Safety in Numbers” effect and the measures necessary to reduce bicycle crashes.

 About Mighk Wilson

-Meanwhile lets just say that we are proud Mighk Wilson contributed a whooping 13 entries.
+But we are proud to say that Mighk Wilson contributed 13 entries already.

 Research shows how bicyclist speed affects motorist-caused crashes on sidewalks, sidepaths and streets with and without bike lanes.